 Mitch was elected to office on May 21, 2013 to succeed now Mayor Eric Garcetti as the Councilmember of the 13th district.
 The newly elected councilmember held a ceremonial swearing-in event at Marsh Street Park on Saturday June 29 2013, and started his term on July 1.

 Mitch is deeply passionate about giving back to his community, supporting families, the arts, habitat preservation, and open space.
-He has volunteered and held leadership positions in several non-profit organizations such as the California Wilderness Coalition, Project Angel Food, The Wildlife Waystation, and the Santa Cecilia Orchestra, an organization that provides after-school classical music lessons to children in the Los Angeles Unified School District in traditionally underserved communities.
+He has volunteered or held leadership positions in several non-profit organizations such as the California Wilderness Coalition, Project Angel Food, The Wildlife Waystation, and the Santa Cecilia Orchestra, an organization that provides after-school classical music lessons to children in the Los Angeles Unified School District in traditionally underserved communities.

 Mitch was raised in a humble, working class family along with his brother and two sisters.
 His father was a union truck driver while his mother was an administrative assistant.
 His father’s job required him to drive out to Los Angeles several times a month, fueling Mitch’s dream to eventually move out west on his own.
 Mitch’s simple childhood has enabled him to realize the importance of having access to resources for a comfortable, fulfilling life.